 St Bede’s was last inspected in January 2017 and was graded ‘outstanding’ in all areas.
 As a faith school, St Bede's is also subject to a Section 48 inspection by the Anglican diocesan of Southwark and the Catholic diocesan of Arundel and Brighton.
-This last inspection took place in October 2012 with the overall judgement graded ‘good’.
+This last inspection took place in November 2017 with the overall judgement graded ‘outstanding’.

 Full copies of the inspection reports can be accessed below and a selection of extracts are given below.

 We invite all parents to participate in the Ofsted ‘ParentView’ by reviewing their experiences of the school.

 Recent examination performance and school statistics can be viewed on Ofsted School Data Dashboard site.